username-not-important/cloud-computing-2025/project/readme.md

 - Quality of documentation and code readability
 - Collaboration and integration between groups

+## Notes:

+- Deployment Environment: Pure code file are not acceptable, the deployment must be dockerize and tested on Kubernetes platform.

+- Teams Collaboration: Teams must collaborate with each other, some parts required the other team results and team which are unwilling to collaborate will get negative point as mentioned in `Evaluation Criteria` section.

+- Using any other tools for automation such as `n8n` is also acceptable but it must not limit the development/ deployment process, in other words it must be robust.

 ## References

 - [MLOps: Continuous Delivery and Automation Pipelines in Machine Learning](https://ml-ops.org/)